mirsa-work/toolkit-collection/python-scripts/pdf-extract-urls/README.md

 ### Directory Structure

-Ensure your PDFs are stored in a directory named `files` within the same directory as the script:
+Ensure your PDFs are stored in a directory named `input` within the same directory as the script:

 ```
 toolkit-collection/
 └── python-scripts/
     └── pdf-extract-urls/
         ├── pdf_extract_urls.py
-        └── files/
+        └── input/
             ├── your-pdf-file-1.pdf
             ├── your-pdf-file-2.pdf
             └── ...